oriolsastre/nuwe-Travel-search-Backend/README.md

 ### Define environment variables
 On the root directory of this repository you will find a `.env-template` file.
 Make a copy of it and name it `.env`.
 Then fill the parameters inside with the configuration of your MySQL server (host, port, username and password).
 Password can be left blank if there is no password.

+The database name `vueling-nuwe-osr` should NOT be changed.
+In the case it were necessary to do so, the `database.sql` file should be updated accordingly.

-The `EXPRESS_HOST` and `EXPRESS_PORT` should not be changed if there is no particular reason for it.
+The `EXPRESS_HOST` and `EXPRESS_PORT` variables should also not be changed if there is no particular reason for it.

 ### Install dependencies
 Open a terminal on the root directory of this repository and run the command: